“He’s too old!”

 I’m guessing that when Steven Moffat sat down to write ‘The Time of the Doctor’, he was desperate to have Matt Smith do some Actual Acting during his Whovian swansong.
 He did this by having him face off against all the principal villains he’s encountered, in a wintry landscape where the snow stands in for the emotional resonance usually caused by falling rain (it’s a standard directorial trick that if you want to make people cry in a scene that isn’t working, bring on the rain) and at the expense of any actual plot.
 What’s more, he has Smith play three roles, all of whom are basically the same, but which require additional levels of prosthetics under which we can actually believe that a thirty-two-year-old man was walking with a cane, visiting the British Legion and collecting his pension once a fortnight.

 The image of an elderly Doctor is nothing new to anyone who’s ever seen ‘The Leisure Hive’, of course, but Moffat gets away with it here by having the Doctor stay in the town of Christmas for hundreds of years, during which time it does not appear to evolve or progress one iota.
-When we first encounter them they’re living inside a Truth Field, which prevents anyone from telling a lie.
+When we first encounter its inhabitants they’re living inside a Truth Field, which prevents anyone from telling a lie.
 Moffat utilises this gimmick by having the Doctor and Clara get briefly confessional, but it felt like something a missed opportunity, because they could have used it to answer some of the show’s most oft-asked questions, such as “How old are you, honestly?” and “Why did Christopher Eccleston actually leave?” and “Timelash?
 Really?”.

 The entire episode reads like a roll call of the casual Whovians’ most wanted.
 Daleks?
 Check.
 Sontarans?
 Two of them, and once more they’re reduced to casual comic relief (and both played, of course, by Dan Starkey) in a cameo that screamed “This didn’t belong here, but I promised my niece”.
 There’s a wooden Cyberman, which the Doctor manages to destroy with an indirect lie, causing it to shoot itself.
 The Silents / Silence are wearing dog collars.
 Oh, and out in the forest, the weeping angels have been having a snowball fight.